 4. Encourage team-based learning

-Team-based activities help increase engagement levels in students as the onus of sharing and receiving information from peers heavily contributes towards their own learning.
-It also sets a healthy learning atmosphere and utilizing Kritik’s team-based learning feature enables students to broaden their knowledge by applying what they've learned to build new concepts and develop deeper understandings of their course.
-Team based learning is effective when setting students up for success while also allowing you to evolve as a coach and mentor to students within their learning.
+Team-based activities help increase engagement levels in students as the onus of sharing and receiving information from peers heavily contributes toward their learning.
+It also sets a healthy learning atmosphere and utilizing Kritik’s team-based learning feature enables students to broaden their knowledge by applying what they've learned to build new concepts and develop a deeper understanding of their course.
+Team-based learning is effective when setting students up for success while also allowing you to evolve as a coach and mentor to students within their learning.

 5. Power up your LMS

-While your LMS is able to help you manage your course, and assessments, integrating a peer assessment tool can help you reduce your workload.
-Advanced technology and edtech platforms are seen supporting educators in their teaching process and augmenting students' learning.
-As such, Kritik’s LMS can be the perfect aid that helps you track student's records, grades, submissions, and programs.
-You can also maintain them all under one umbrella.
-It also collects critical data and documents that students exchange on the network.
+While your LMS is able to help you manage your course and assessments, integrating a peer assessment tool can help you reduce your workload.
+Advanced technology and ed-tech platforms are seen supporting educators in their teaching process and augmenting students' learning.
+As such, Kritik’s LMS can be the perfect aid that helps you track students’ records, grades, submissions, and programs.
+You can maintain them all under one umbrella and collect critical data and documents that students can exchange on the network.

 Grade effectively with Kritik!